 Goldfish Swim School

-Playing in the water at the pools and beaches all summer is actually the perfect time to start swimming lessons!
+Playing in the water at the pools and beaches all summer is actually the perfect time to start swim lessons!
 The kids are already excited about being in the water, and they’ll want to celebrate and expand on what they already know (perhaps to be able to swim farther and faster than their cousins, hmm?!).
 Goldfish Swim School has plenty of locations across the country, with instructors who use integrity, compassion and trust to teach kids this life-saving skill, so find a location near you to sign up at today!